-For examining the effects of changes in policy, Blanchard (2018) recommended policy models that closely fit the data but are less stringent about microeconomic foundations, in contrast to DSGE models which are more closely tied to theory.
-Wren-Lewis (2018) similarly argues for models that are closer to the data-specifically, for more traditional structural econometric models that can help improve policy advice.
+For examining the effects of policy changes, Blanchard (2018) recommended policy models that closely fit the data but are less stringent about microeconomic foundations, in contrast to DSGE models, which are more closely tied to theory.
+Wren-Lewis (2018) similarly argued for models closer to the data-specifically, for more traditional structural econometric models that can help improve policy advice.

-Lately, new types of models such as the RBA's Macroeconomic Relationships for Targeting Inflation (MARTIN) model have emerged, taking the place between a fully data-driven system and one guided solely by theory (Cusbert and Kendall, 2018).
-According to its developers (Ballantyne et al., 2019), the goal of MARTIN is to strike a balance between 'empirical realism' and 'theoretical rigor.'
-Its key feature is the flexibility in incorporating economic mechanisms that policymakers know to be important while also matching observable relationships in the data.
+Lately, new types of models, such as the RBA's Macroeconomic Relationships for Targeting Inflation (MARTIN) model, have emerged, taking the place between a fully data-driven system and one guided solely by theory (Cusbert and Kendall 2018).
+According to its developers (Ballantyne et al. 2019), the goal of MARTIN is to strike a balance between "empirical realism" and "theoretical rigor".
+Its key feature is the flexibility